andela-anandaa/stuffly/README.md

 ```

 ## Quick Note on Firebase
-- We're using the package [python-firebase](https://pypi.python.org/pypi/python-firebase/1.2) package.
+- We're using the [python-firebase](https://pypi.python.org/pypi/python-firebase/1.2) package.
 - `_firebase/config.py` file is gitignored but this is the format of the content:
 ```python
 config = {
     "firebase": "https://<your-firebase-url>.firebaseio.com/"
 }
 ```
+- NB: should migrate to using [pyfirebase](https://github.com/andela-cnnadi/pyfirebase), which is much cleaner.

 # Credits
-Big shout out to the _HackHeads_ team:
+Big shout-out to the _HackHeads_ team:

 - [@andela-emabishi](https://github.com/andela-emabishi) (Team Lead)
 - [@johnkariuki](https://github.com/johnkariuki)